Graph Masked Autoencoders with Transformers: Graph Masked Autoencoder

 \subsection{Training}

 We first introduce how GMAE works by going through the training process.
 An illustration of the GMAE framework is shown in \autoref{fig:GMAE}.
-Note that we omit how we deal with the positional embeddings here and it will be introduced afterwards.
+Note that we omit how we deal with the positional embeddings here and it will be introduced afterward.

-The encoder aims to learn the embeddings of each node.
+Generally, the forward propagation of GMAE contains four steps: \begin{enumerate}[i)] \item Randomly mask nodes in the input graph. \item Feed the non-masked nodes into the encoder and obtain the embeddings of them. \item Use a shared learnable mask token to represent the embeddings of the masked nodes and insert them into the output of the encoder. \item Feed the embedding matrix with inserted mask tokens into the decoder to reconstruct the features of the masked nodes. \end{enumerate}

+Now we explain it in detail.
 During training, for each input graph, we first randomly mask some of the nodes.
 These masked nodes will not be seen by the encoder.
-The encoder will only take the features of the observed node as input and then outputs the embeddings of each observed node.
+The encoder will only take the features of the observed nodes as input and then outputs the embeddings of each observed node.
 For example, suppose the number of nodes in an input graph is $n$ and the number of node features is $d_{V}$.
 Conventional end-to-end graph transformers take the full feature matrix $X_{V}\in\mathbb{R}^{n\times d_{V}}$ as input.
-However, the encoder in GMAE only takes partial feature matrix $X_{V}^{o}\in\mathbb{R}^{n_{o}\times d_{V}}$ as input, where $n_{o}$ is the number of observed nodes.
+However, the encoder in GMAE only takes partial feature matrix $X_{V}^{o}\in\mathbb{R}^{n_{o}\times d_{V}}$ as input, where $n_{o}$ is the number of observed nodes that are not masked.
 The output embedding matrix of the encoder is $X_{e}\in\mathbb{R}^{n_{o}\times d_{e}}$, where $d_{e}$ is the number of output dimensions.
 Each row in $X_{e}$ is the embedding of the corresponding observed node.

 The decoder aims to reconstruct the masked node features given the observed node embeddings.
-After we obtain the output embedding matrix $X_{e}$ from the encoder, we use a learnable mask token $x_{m}\in\mathbb{R}^{1\times d_{e}}$ to replace the masked nodes and insert them into $X_{e}$ to obtain a new matrix $X_{e}'\in\mathbb{R}^{n\times d_{e}}$.
-The mask token $x_{e}$ is shared across all masked nodes and is randomly initialized.
+After we obtain the output embedding matrix $X_{e}$ from the encoder, we randomly initialize a mask token $x_{m}\in\mathbb{R}^{1\times d_{e}}$ to replace the masked nodes and insert them into $X_{e}$ to obtain a new matrix $X_{e}'\in\mathbb{R}^{n\times d_{e}}$.
+The mask token $x_{m}$ is shared across all masked nodes, i.e., all the masked nodes use the same mask token.
+The mask token $x_{m}$ will be updated in each iteration through back-propagation just like all other learnable parameters.
 The output of the decoder is the reconstructed node features of the masked nodes.
-A loss function is applied to the reconstructed features and the original features of the masked nodes.
+A typical reconstruction loss such as the cross-entropy loss is applied to the reconstructed features and the original features of the masked nodes.